What must be Considered when Filing a Claim?

-Claims, such as interest accrued since the opening of the insolvency proceedings, costs incurred by the creditor as a result of participation in the insolvency proceedings, claims to a gratuitous performance by the debtor or claims agreed between creditor and debtor as subordinate, constitute subordinate insolvency claims.
+Claims, such as interest accrued since the opening of the insolvency proceedings, costs incurred by the creditor due to participation in the insolvency proceedings, claim to a gratuitous performance by the debtor, or claims agreed between creditor and debtor as subordinate, constitute subordinate insolvency claims.
 As a creditor, you can only register these claims after an express request from the insolvency court.

 What is the Verification Meeting in Insolvency Proceedings?

-Your claim will be examined in an verification meeting.
-While you have a right to be present in person, it is usually not necessary for you to attend this appointment as a creditor.
+Your claim will be examined in a verification meeting.
+While you have a right to be present in person, it is usually unnecessary for you to attend this appointment as a creditor.
 This is also not common practice, as there is generally no discussion of the substance of the claim.

 After the verification meeting, all creditors receive an extract from the insolvency table.
 If you have contested a claim, you will also receive a letter with the extract in which reference is made to it.
 The excerpt contains the various verification notes resulting from the verification of your claim.

-Once the claim has been determined by the insolvency administrator, the creditor does not need to take any further steps.
-It can also come to a determination of the claim in a certain amount, while the amount in excess of this is disputed.
+Once the insolvency administrator has determined the claim, the creditor does not need to take any further steps.
+It can also determine the claim in a certain amount, while the amount over this is disputed.
 Furthermore, a claim can also be contested in full.

-In order to enable the creditor to understand why a claim is (partially) disputed, the insolvency administrator shows the reasons in the extract.
-This also allows the creditor to see whether and how the claim can be amended in order to be recognised.
-Such subsequent recognition is possible by means of a letter from the insolvency administrator to the court until the closing date.
+To enable the creditor to understand why a claim is (partially) disputed, the insolvency administrator shows the reasons in the extract.
+This also allows the creditor to see whether and how the claim can be amended to be recognised.
+Such subsequent recognition is possible using a letter from the insolvency administrator to the court until the closing date.

 How do I Substantiate my Insolvency Claims?

-Your claim filing must allow the insolvency administrator to investigate whether your claim actually exists and to verify it.
+Your claim filing must allow the insolvency administrator to investigate whether your claim actually exists and verify it.
 If there are several claims, a list of claims is required.
 It is advisable to reproduce the claims in the form of official registration forms.
-It is necessary that the corresponding claims are presented in a comprehensible manner by means of contracts, invoices and proof of performance.
+The corresponding claims must be presented in a comprehensible manner using contracts, invoices and proof of performance.
 These documents are necessary to allow the insolvency administrator to identify the claims in the insolvency table.

-Especially in view of the fact that an enforceable title is created with the determination for the insolvency table, the registration of receivables is measured against high standards.
+Especially since an enforceable title is created with the determination for the insolvency table, the registration of receivables is measured against high standards.
 Therefore, make sure that you provide sufficient support for your claims.